ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 ### Step 10: Run the Ansible Playbook with the Apache role

-* Change the variables for enabling Apache and Nginx in the `dev.yml` file in the `env-vars` directory to meet the conditions for executing the Apache role.
+* Change the variables enabling Apache and Nginx in the `dev.yml` file in the `env-vars` directory to meet the conditions for executing the Apache role.

 ```sh
 enable_nginx_lb: false